asmap/asmap-website/content/bitcoin-core.md

 #### ASmap Health Check

-If an ASmap is provided when starting bitcoind, a health check will run every 24 hours and log the level of coverage the ASmap can validate for one's current peer set.
+If an ASmap is provided when starting bitcoind, a health check will run during startup and then every 24 hours.
+It logs the level of coverage the ASmap provides for all the clearnet addresses known to our node.
 For example:
 ```
 ASMap Health Check: 32546 clearnet peers are mapped to 3127 ASNs with 113 peers being unmapped
 ```